DIPlib/diplib/changelogs/dipimage_3.0.beta.md

   and directly mapped the *DIPlib* functions.
 Removing this interface simplifies the toolbox code, as the "normal" toolbox functions did a bunch of parameter parsing, and then called the relevant *DIPlib* function through this low-level interface.
 Now, the "normal" toolbox functions directly call the relevant *DIPlib* function, which does the parameter parsing.
-Most of the toolbox code is now composed of functionality to translate *MATLAB* data to *DIPlib* data.
 This is a list of old low-level interface functions, with the corresponding function to replace it with:
     - `dip_adaptivebanana` → `gaussf_adap_banana`
     - `dip_adaptivegauss` → `gaussf_adap`
-    - `dip_adaptivepercentile` → not available
+    - `dip_adaptivepercentile` → `percf_adap`, but not yet ported
-    - `dip_adaptivepercentilebanana` → not available
+    - `dip_adaptivepercentilebanana` → `percf_adap_banana`, but not yet ported
     - `dip_and` → `&`
-    - `dip_arcfilter` → not available
+    - `dip_arcfilter` → `arcf`, but not yet ported
     - `dip_areaopening` → `areaopening` or `areaclosing`
     - `dip_arith` → `+`, `-`, `*`, `/`.
     - `dip_armdhistogram` → `mdhistogram`